4.8

 What happens when I receive a home insurance quote I like on MyChoice?

-When you complete our quoting form, you’ll be shown a list of rates and we assume that the quote you like is the cheapest one.
+When you complete our quoting form, you’ll be shown a list of rates, and we assume that the quote you select is the most competitive one.

-After that, in most cases, one of our broker partners will contact you right away to see if you want to proceed and purchase the policy, or alternatively, you could call the brokerage directly with the number we provide.
+After that, in most cases, one of our broker partners will contact you promptly to determine if you wish to proceed with purchasing the policy.
+Alternatively, you can call the brokerage directly using the number we provide.
 The broker will be able to answer any questions you have.

-In the scenario where your cheapest rate is from a direct insurer, think Square One for example, you will have the option to purchase your policy online with them, 24/7, just follow the link once you see the rate and complete the purchase with them.
-This would be a similar process for any of our other direct insurance partners.
+In the scenario where your cheapest rate is from a direct insurer, think Square One, for example, you will have the option to purchase your policy online with them, 24/7, just follow the link once you see the rate and complete the purchase with them.
+This process would be similar for any of our other direct insurance partners.

 What home insurance companies will I get to see quotes from?